quii/learn-go-with-tests/roman-numerals.md

 Some companies will ask you to do the [Roman Numeral Kata](http://codingdojo.org/kata/RomanNumerals/) as part of the interview process.
 This chapter will show how you can tackle it with TDD.

-We are going to write a function which converts an Arabic number to a Roman Numeral.
+We are going to write a function which converts an (Arabic number)[https://en.wikipedia.org/wiki/Arabic_numerals] (numbers 0 to 9) to a Roman Numeral.

 If you haven't heard of [Roman Numerals](https://en.wikipedia.org/wiki/Roman_numerals) they are how the Romans wrote down numbers.

+You build them by sticking symbols together and those symbols represent numbers

+So `I` is "one". `III` is three.

+Seems easy but there's a few interesting rules. `V` means five, but `IV` is 4 (not `IIII`).

-`MCMLXXXIV` is 1984 for instance.
+`MCMLXXXIV` is 1984.
 That looks complicated and it's hard to imagine how we can write code to figure this out right from the start.

 As this book stresses, a key skill for software developers is to try and identify "thin vertical slices" of _useful_ functionality and then **iterating**.
 The TDD workflow helps facilitate iterative development.